limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)              |      | in progress Approved architecture by ITOPs                          |      | Intake checklist 100% completed                          |      |  Checklist in development by CAS
-COMPLETED ALL OIT Intake Tasks                           |Red   | No VIPR ID; blocker need a "business ID"; blocker ESCCB decision for connection to IFAM
+COMPLETED ALL OIT Intake Tasks                           |Red   | No VIPR ID; blocker need a VASI ID / "business ID"; blocker ESCCB decision for connection to IFAM

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)